decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-05-scriptable-scene.md

   }

   /**
-   * Called to determine whether the change in props and state should trigger a re-render.
+   * Called to determine whether a change in state or props should trigger a re-render.
    *
-   * If false is returned, `ScriptableScene#render`, and `sceneDidUpdate` will not be called.
+   * If this method returns `true`, `ScriptableScene#render`, and `sceneDidUpdate` are called.
    */
   async shouldSceneUpdate(newProps: Props) {
     return true
   }

   /**
+   * Called immediately after any change occurs to the state or props,
+   * unless shouldSceneUpdate == false.
-   * Called immediately after updating occurs.
-Not called for the initial render.
+   * Not called for the initial render.
    */
   async sceneDidUpdate() {
     // stub